fhildeb/lukso-node-guide/2-bios-installation/02-bios-setup.md

 ### 1.2.4 LED Settings

-> Turn off status LED signatures for server use
+> Turn off status LED signatures for server use.
+This step is totally optional.

 1. Go to `Power` -> `Secondary Power Settings`
 2. Set `S0 Indicator Brightness (%)` to `0`